McClatchy names new chief executive

 McClatchy named a new president and chief executive officer Wednesday, appointing tech-savvy board member Craig Forman to replace Pat Talamantes as the Sacramento media company seeks to ramp up its digital operations.

-The move ends Talamantes’ four-year tenure, in which the Sacramento newspaper chain struggled with declining revenue and profits, amid the transition to a digitally-focused media landscape.
+The move ends Talamantes’ four-year tenure, in which the Sacramento-Calif.-based newspaper chain struggled with declining revenue and profits, amid the transition to a digitally focused media landscape.

 “Craig is a clear-eyed realist, but also an optimist, and he has the energy we need to drive us forward,” said McClatchy Chairman Kevin McClatchy in a press release.
 “I’ve worked closely with Craig on the board, and he has played an instrumental role in guiding the board and focusing our digital transformation.”

 Talamantes, the company’s former chief financial officer and a 15-year McClatchy veteran, took over as CEO in 2012, replacing Gary Pruitt.
-The company, which owns The Sacramento Bee and 28 other daily papers, was already reeling from several years of declining revenue and profit as newspapers and other traditional media lost business to internet companies.
+The company, which owns the Bradenton Herald and 28 other daily papers, was already reeling from several years of declining revenue and profit as newspapers and other traditional media lost business to internet companies.

 On his watch, McClatchy was unable to arrest the downturn even as it made extensive investments in digital products.
 Although digital revenue has grown, it hasn’t risen quickly enough to offset continued declines in print.
 At the same time, McClatchy has had to wrestle with a substantial debt load left over from the company’s 2006 takeover of Knight Ridder.
 The debt was $906 million at the end of the third quarter of 2016.